-Cyber: Saying unkind and threatening things by text, e-mail and on the internet (see Appendix 1)
+Cyber-bullying: Takes place online, such as through social networking sites, messaging apps or gaming sites.
+Saying unkind and threatening things by text, e-mail and on the internet.

 5. Roles and Responsibilities

 The Governing Body:

 - Regularly review the Behaviour and the Anti-Bullying Policies - Bring to the Head teacher's attention further measures as they consider necessary, and offer guidance, as they consider appropriate, to promote safeguarding and the welfare of students